O.J. Simpson dies at 76: Pro Football Hall of Famer, once acquitted of double murder, was battling cancer

 Exactly 13 years to the day he was acquitted of the murders, Simpson was sentenced to 33 years in prison after being found guilty of a 2007 armed robbery.
 He admitted to stealing some of his old sports memorabilia back from a dealer at gunpoint in a Las Vegas hotel room.

-On the field, Simpson went to five consecutive Pro Bowls from 1972-76 and earned All-Pro honors during that span.
-He led the league in yards rushing over four separate seasons and was inducted into the Pro Football Hall of Fame in 1985, six years after finishing his professional career with the San Francisco 49ers.
+On the field, Simpson went to five consecutive Pro Bowls from 1972-76, also earning All-Pro honors and eclipsing 1,100 rushing yards per year during that span.
+He led the league in yards rushing over four separate seasons, and also led the league in rushing touchdowns in both 1973 and 1975, finishing with 75 combined career scores.
+Simpson was eventually inducted into the Pro Football Hall of Fame in 1985, six years after finishing his professional career with the San Francisco 49ers.

+Prior to his NFL run, Simpson won the Heisman Trophy for the Trojans, and his No. 32 jersey was later retired by USC.
+Outside of football, he also appeared in more than 30 films and TV shows as an actor, including "The Naked Gun" comedy series.
+He was also well known for his TV commercials, appearing in numerous spots as a pitchman for Hertz rental cars.